chirkov86/JS-refcards/README.md

 //TODO

 #### Event loop
-A JavaScript runtime uses a message queue, which is a list of messages to be processed.
+A JS runtime uses a message queue, which is a list of messages to be processed.
 Each message has an associated function which gets called in order to handle the message.\
 Example with `setTimeout()`:
 ```javascript
 const second = () => {